Wynn Hall

 Llewelyn Kenrick (1847–1933), the son of William Kenrick, was born at Wynn Hall.
 After attending Ruabon Grammar School he trained as a solicitor but always remained a keen football player.
 Kenrick was instrumental in forming the Football Association of Wales in 1876 at a meeting in the Wynnstay Arms Hotel in Ruabon.
 Kenrick captained the Welsh national side for their first game in 1876 in Glasgow, Scotland.
 He was later appointed coroner for East Denbighshire.

 This connection between the Kenricks and Wynn Hall ended in 1970 when the remaining members of the family sold the estate and emigrated to Australia.

-For a short period of time Wynn Hall had its own halt on the Froncysyllte Branch (formerly the Ruabon Brook Tramway) which ran between Rhosllannerchrugog and the canal wharf at Froncysyllte.
+For a short period of time Wynn Hall had its own halt on the Pontcysyllte Branch (formerly the Ruabon Brook Tramway) which ran between Rhosllannerchrugog and the canal wharf at Pontcysyllte.
 Although this was primarily an industrial line, a rail motor service ran between Wrexham and Wynn Hall Halt (via Rhos) from 1905 to 1915; but following the closure of Wynn Hall Colliery the number of passengers fell, and from 1915 the passenger service was terminated at Rhos, though the line through Wynn Hall remained open for goods traffic until 1953.
 The track was lifted in the late 1950s and is now largely obliterated.